Signs That You May Need an Electrocardiogram (EKG) Test

-An EKG is a non-invasive, painless test that our Dr. Joahn Hakim can use to monitor the rhythm of your heart and to assess your heart.
+An EKG is a non-invasive, painless test that our Dr. Joahn Hakim can use to monitor the rhythm of your heart and assess your heart.
 The information from your EKG will assist your healthcare professional in determining which treatment is best for you.
 You may require an EKG if you are having symptoms such as chest pain, shortness of breath, dizziness, fainting, or a sensation of your heart racing, fluttering, thumping, or hammering in your chest (palpitations).
-EKGs are available at Express Healthcare LLC.
+EKGs are available at Express Healthcare, LLC.
 For more information, contact us or schedule an appointment online.
-We have convenient Locations to serve you.
+We are conveniently located at 4701 Melbourne Place College Park, MD 20740.

 Table of Contents: